COMP3030J-SE-P2-G1/proj/doc/dev.md

    ```

 + Initialize project
-  If you have [just](https://github.com/casey/just) installed, you can run
+  You need to have [bun](https://github.com/oven-sh/bun) or [node](https://nodejs.org) installed.
+  Also, it's recommended to have executable [just](https://github.com/casey/just) installed.
+If you don't, then you may need to look into [../justfile](../justfile) file to figure out the actually commands of the commands shown below.
+  After you installed the `just`, you need to create an empty file called `.justfile-env` (note the prefix dot) at the project root.
+  Then you can initialize the project
   ```bash
   just initialize
   ```
-  to create `instance/config.py` file and `instance/comp3033j.db` sqlite3 database.
-  Take a look at [../justfile](../justfile) and [../.justfile-env.example](../.justfile-env.example), you can use
+  Take a look at  and [../.justfile-env.example](../.justfile-env.example), you can use
-  custom executable files to run the same command.
+  custom executable files to run the same command(set the command in `.justfile-env`).
-  If you don't have `just`, you need to take a look at [../justfile](../justfile) to see what actually the
-  command does.
-It's simple to guess.

   > alpha feature:
   > run `env POPULATE_DB=true ADMIN=A ADMIN_EMAIL=B just initialize` command